-We will use a custom 75mm long fiber bundle made with special broad-spectrum fiber.
+We use a custom 75mm long fiber bundle made with special broadspectrum fiber.
 This fiber has excellent transmission both in the UV and the IR.
-This contrasts with most fibers where good transmission is only available in the infrared (low OH- content) or in the UV (high OH- content) but never at both end of the spectrum simultaneously (see figure at right).
+This contrasts with most fibers where good transmission is only available in the infrared (low OH- content) or in the UV (high OH- content) but never at both end of the spectrum simultaneously.